nodejs/outreach/community.md

 NodeSchool is an unofficial community group that has built out various workshops that you can walk through yourself.

 ## Stay in Touch

+Subscribe to the [NodeJS official monthly mailing list](https://us14.campaign-archive.com/home/?u=c7c2e114a827812354112c23b&id=f006b61f29) to get all the latest update related to the NodeJS.